GeunhwaJeong/haneul-new/doc/src/doc-updates/haneul-breaking-changes.md

 **[Major API breaking changes]** - `GetTransaction` API refactoring

- * [RPC] `haneul_getTransaction` and `haneul_multiGetTransaction` now take in an additional optional parameter called `options` that specifies which fields to retrieve (such as  `transaction`, `effects`, `events`, etc).
+- [RPC] `haneul_getTransaction` and `haneul_multiGetTransaction` now take in an additional optional parameter called `options` that specifies which fields to retrieve (such as `transaction`, `effects`, `events`, etc).
 By default, these operations return only the transaction digest.
- * [TS SDK] Renamed `provider.getTransactionWithEffects` to `provider.getTransactionResponse`.
-The new method takes in an additional parameter, `HaneulTransactionResponseOptions`, to configure which fields to retrieve (such as `transaction`, `effects`, `events`, etc).
+- [TS SDK] Renamed `provider.getTransactionWithEffects` to `provider.getTransactionResponse`.
+The new method takes in an additional parameter, `HaneulTransactionBlockResponseOptions`, to configure which fields to retrieve (such as `transaction`, `effects`, `events`, etc).
 By default, this method returns only the transaction digest.

 For more information, see [PR 8888](https://github.com/GeunhwaJeong/haneul/pull/8888).

 ---

 **[Major API breaking changes] haneul_executeTransaction refactoring**

- * Removed `haneul_executeTransactionSerializedSig` and `haneul_submitTransaction` operations.
+- Removed `haneul_executeTransactionSerializedSig` and `haneul_submitTransaction` operations.
- * The `haneul_executeTransaction` operation now takes a vector of signatures instead of a single signature to support Sponsored Transactions.
+- The `haneul_executeTransaction` operation now takes a vector of signatures instead of a single signature to support Sponsored Transactions.

 To learn more, see [PR 9068](https://github.com/GeunhwaJeong/haneul/pull/9068).

 ---

 **[RPC API breaking change]** - Various changes in JSON-RPC governance API:

- * updated `haneul_getDelegatedStakes` to the new staking flow
+- updated `haneul_getDelegatedStakes` to the new staking flow
- * grouped all `StakedHaneul` by staking pool to reduce duplicate validator info in the response
+- grouped all `StakedHaneul` by staking pool to reduce duplicate validator info in the response
- * improve `ValidatorMetadata` JSON response to make it more human-readable, which affects `getHaneulSystemState` as well.
+- improve `ValidatorMetadata` JSON response to make it more human-readable, which affects `getHaneulSystemState` as well.
- * make `HaneulSystemState` JSON response `camelCased`
+- make `HaneulSystemState` JSON response `camelCased`
- * added `--epoch-duration-ms` option to Haneul genesis for configuring localnet epoch duration
+- added `--epoch-duration-ms` option to Haneul genesis for configuring localnet epoch duration

 For more information, see [PR 8848](https://github.com/GeunhwaJeong/haneul/pull/8848).